eemeli/yaml-docs/source/includes/_ast_parser.md

 }
 ```

-While `Alias` nodes are not technically scalars, they are parsed as such at this level.
+While `Alias` and `Comment` nodes are not technically scalars, they are parsed as such at this level.

 Due to parsing differences, each scalar type is implemented using its own class.